MiguelAlho/LearningChallenge2018/PITCHME.md

 It's like the Kanban WIP.
 Too much at the same time means nothing get's done.

 ---
+### In 2018,
-### Focus on learning that topic in 2018
+### focus on learning that topic

 Note:
 * Focus your searches on that topic.
 * Read and ingest enough to know about it,
-* PRepare yourself to be able to apply it and bring it into you day-to-day work.
+* Prepare yourself to be able to apply it and bring it into you day-to-day work.

 * Topic doesn't have to be related to current work -> prepare yourself for what is to come
 * discover new topics to move through and reduce the "unknown